Universal Security Instruments (NYSE:UUU) Now Covered by Analysts at StockNews.com

-Equities research analysts at StockNews.com began coverage on shares of Universal Security Instruments (NYSE:UUU – Get Rating) in a research report issued on Friday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com began coverage on shares of Universal Security Instruments (NYSE:UUU – Get Rating) in a report issued on Wednesday morning.
+The firm issued a hold rating on the stock.

 Universal Security Instruments Company Profile